byu-cpe/ComputingBootCamp/website/_selfpaced/13_cmake.md

 ## Exporting, and Installing

 Enabling others to use your library is essential.
-For large projects especially, intalling your files from many sub-projects to a single unified folder can be very helpful.
+For large projects especially, installing your files from many sub-projects to a single unified folder can be very helpful.

 Exporting your targets is essential for supporting Modern CMake practices.